-- 1. Development of reliable IT solutions meeting the business needs; - 2.
-Developed and maintained new core-business and administrative solutions; - 3.
-Implementation and usage of modern and secure cloud services and solutions; - 4.
-Developed and maintained Infotainment system for WG meetings; - 5.
+- 4. Developed and maintained Infotainment system for WG meetings; - 5.
 Developed and maintained other ICT tools for the needs of BEREC.

 Objective 2 Development and deployment of new AVC facility/setup in Brussels.
-Expected results New AVC system delivered replacing current AVC system; 2.
-Ensured AVC interoperability between sites; New streaming platform delivered.
+Expected results 1.
+New AVC system delivered replacing current AVC system; 2.
+Ensured AVC interoperability between sites; 3.
+New streaming platform delivered.